Brissett making most of final weeks as Browns starting QB - NewsBreak

 Bills set to activate CB White 11 months after knee injury

 ORCHARD PARK, N.Y.
 (AP) — The Buffalo Bills intend to activate cornerback Tre’Davious White to their 53-player roster this week some 11 months after the starter tore a ligament in his left knee.
-Coach Sean McDermott made the announcement Monday while saying it’s uncertain as to whether White...
+Coach Sean McDermott made the announcement while saying it’s uncertain as to whether White will play in Buffalo’s game at the New York Jets on Sunday.
+The sixth-year player opened the season on the physically unable to perform list before being cleared for practice three weeks ago.

 Comments / 0